mosnegutucosmin/mosnegutucosmin/README.md

 - 👯 I want to learn as many new things as possible and I am open to **new challenges**.

-- 👨‍💻 All of my projects are available at **portoflio site coming soon**

 - 📫 How to reach me **mosnegutu_cosmin@yahoo.com**

 - ⚡ Fun fact **I play games and go to the GYM very often.**